DevlessTeam/docs/services.md

 ```
 You can write any kind of functionality you want this way, going from very simple to very complex.

-Here is an in dept video explaining the  process

-**TODO: **create a video for adding functionality

 ### Setting up Access Control Levels for your methods

 So you may have functionalities you want exposed to the outside world, but others that you only want other services to be able to access. e.g. in the case of an email service, you might want to set the permission on the methods within the service so that RPC calls can't send emails.